qpzmV/movefmt/README.md

 Alternatively, you can use the VS Code plugin `aptos-move-analyzer` by installing it.
 We have integrated `movefmt` into it, which allows you to format the current move file with just one right-click.
 The VS Code plugin `aptos-move-analyzer` can installed on the plugin market place with detailed guidance.
 > https://marketplace.visualstudio.com/items?itemName=MoveBit.aptos-move-analyzer

+## Reporting Issues

+If you find any problems in using the tool, please feel free to open an issue.

 ## License

 `movefmt` is released under the open source [Apache License](LICENSE)